menu

 Setting & Lifestyle

-Fort Rucker is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fort Rucker doesn't have a public transportation system that people use for their commute.

 Demographics

-The education level of Fort Rucker ranks among the highest in the nation.
-Of the 25-and-older adult population in Fort Rucker, 44.25% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Fort Rucker is one of the most well-educated cities in the nation.
+44.35% of adults in Fort Rucker have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The most common language spoken in Fort Rucker is English.
 Other important languages spoken here include Spanish and Italian.